timhallmann-zz/SimpleLatex/README.md

 # SimpleLatex

-This function provides an slightly easier way for writing mathematical Expressions in LaTeX.
+SimpleLatex provides an slightly easier way for writing mathematical Expressions in LaTeX.

-## Installation

-Simply load the SimpleLatex.js file and call the function `SimpleLatex`

 ## Usage